angwar-g/decoder-only-asr/README.md

 # Decoder-Only Transformers for Cross-Lingual Transfer Learning in Automatic Speech Recognition

-This repository accompanies the final-year dissertation "[Decoder-Only Transformers for Cross-Lingual Transfer Learning in ASR]"(./report.pdf) at the University of Edinburgh.
+This repository accompanies the final-year dissertation ["Decoder-Only Transformers for Cross-Lingual Transfer Learning in ASR"](./report.pdf) at the University of Edinburgh.
 It explores the potential of decoder-only transformer architectures for speech recognition across languages, focusing on the transfer from English (a high-resource language) to Spanish (a lower-resource language).

 ## Project Overview
 Traditional ASR systems often use encoder-only or encoder-decoder transformer models.
 In contrast, this project investigates decoder-only transformers, which offer a unified architecture for language modelling and speech transcription.
 This dissertation examines whether this architecture can generalise across languages using cross-lingual transfer learning.